Advice for Walking Socks

 Here at Baselayer™ we specialise in ensuring your walking comfort is catered for from head to toe....literally.

 You won't get a Merino Wool sock that is 100% wool.
-Wool needs some help and when it comes to socks, the best percentage of wool is probably unlikely to exceed 85% and in most cases probably more like 60% with the remaining fabric being made up of Nylon™ for durability and Lycra™ or other similar elasticated product for shape and fit.
+Wool needs some help and when it comes to socks, the best percentage of wool is probably unlikely to exceed 75% and in most cases probably more like 40 to 60% with the remaining fabric being made up of Nylon™ for durability and Lycra™ or other similar elasticated product for shape and fit.
 The rule of thumb is usually the thicker they are, the more wool content there's likely to be.
+This is called the "Volume".

-The Teko® Liner Sock is a very sensible option to consider and again their Twin Pack Liner Sock is excellent value and highly practical in that you can also use them as conventional socks every day.
+The Bridgedale® Liner Socks are a very sensible option to consider and again their Twin Pack Liner Sock is excellent value and highly practical in that you can also use them as conventional socks every day.

-So we've ensured there's no rubbing and we've reduced any risk of hot spots occurring we need to make sure you are kitted out with a good pair of heavier weight socks from our Hiking/Walking Socks range or the super heavy dense Expedition Weight socks both of which are also seam free in construction and very hard wearing.
-Wigwam® also offer some superb heavier weight walking/hiking socks including their Canada Heavyweight Merino and the Minus 40 Heavyweight Hikings Socks.
+So we've ensured there's no rubbing and we've reduced any risk of hot spots occurring we need to make sure you are kitted out with a good pair of heavier weight socks from our Hiking Socks and Walking Socks range or the super heavy dense Expedition Weight socks both of which are also seam free in construction and very hard wearing.
+Teko® also offer some superb heavier weight walking/hiking socks including their XC Heavyweight Merino Hikings Socks but other options are available from our Heavyweight Hiking Socks collection.

 Now you have the perfect formula for a long comfortable problem free walk.